chasejwebber/vanderbilt-hospital-medicine.github.io/README.md

 # VHMBook

-This repository has the contents of the Vanderbilt Hospital Medicine Book (AOD Support).
+This repository has the contents of the Vanderbilt Hospital Medicine Book (AODChat and other forthcoming innovations).

 ## contributing